 Ortona and Moro river Battlefield Tour

-Their attack was a near suicidal fighting, but they reached with heavy casualties Casa Berardi.
-All the other units that had to arrive with them in the same place failed , and those that at the beginning of the action were 81 men, at the end only 14 soldier were still alive, and with them only 4 tanks.
-The men established a circular defensive perimeter, with the soldiers in the middle, and the 4 tanks pointing in the four directions.
-The day after they tried several attacks toward the crossroads, but it was not possible to reach them.
-The Ortona Battlefield was really more difficult than they thought.
+Their attack was nearly suicidal, but despite heavy casualties, they managed to reach Casa Berardi.
+All other units assigned to join them at that location failed to arrive.
+Of the original 81 men who began the action, only 14 soldiers remained alive, accompanied by just 4 tanks.
+The survivors established a circular defensive perimeter, with the soldiers positioned in the center and the four tanks covering the four cardinal directions.
+The following day, they launched several attacks toward the crossroads, but were unable to reach it.
+The Ortona battlefield proved to be far more difficult than they had anticipated.

 Ortona and Moro river Battlefield Tour: Ortona battlefield

-General Vokes understood the Gully was still in German hands and reinforced the Van Doos regiment at Casa Berardi.
-The operation was called “Morning Glory” and started at 8.00 on 18th December 1943 with a heavy fire, then the 48th Highlanders advanced and at the end of the action they had lost only 4 soldiers.
-The following operation was unlucky, because the Carleton and York Regiment was for a while under friendly fire so, the protective fire was cancelled and the Royal Canadian Regiment was put in enormous danger.
-On 19th December the First Canadian Division reached the Cider Crossroads: the road to Ortona was in front of them.
+General Vokes realized that the Gully was still in German hands and reinforced the Van Doos regiment at Casa Berardi.
+The operation, called “Morning Glory,” began at 8:00 a.m. on December 18th, 1943, with heavy artillery fire.
+The 48th Highlanders then advanced and, by the end of the action, had suffered only four casualties.
+The following operation, however, was unfortunate.
+The Carleton and York Regiment was temporarily subjected to friendly fire, forcing the cancellation of protective fire and putting the Royal Canadian Regiment in great danger.
+On December 19th, the First Canadian Division finally reached the Cider Crossroads—bringing them face-to-face with the road to Ortona.

 Ortona and Moro river Battlefield Tour: a Bloody victory

-On 20th December the Canadian Royal Edmond Regiment and the Seaforth Highlanders of Canada attacked the Town of Ortona, and after fighting building by building on 28th December after 8 days of fighting the German troops withdraw from the town.
-The Canadian lost 1373 men on the Moro River and Ortona battlefield, almost a quarter of the Canadian lost during the Italian Campaign, and Ortona was called the “Italian Stalingrad”
+On December 20th, the Royal Canadian Regiment and the Seaforth Highlanders of Canada launched an attack on the town of Ortona.
+After eight days of intense, house-to-house fighting, the German troops withdrew from the town on December 28th.
+The Canadians suffered heavy losses—1,373 men killed or wounded on the Moro River and Ortona battlefields—accounting for nearly a quarter of all Canadian casualties during the Italian Campaign.
+Because of its brutality and intensity, Ortona came to be known as the “Italian Stalingrad.”

 Ortona 80th Aniversary celebrations calendar